LAST UPDATED DECEMBER 7, 2017 AT 1:58 P.M.

 Do you need a modem and a router?

 Since we’re talking about a much faster cable modem, let’s circle back for a moment.
 It’s worth mentioning our axiom about your modem and WiFi router being the foundation of your home entertainment again.
 Upgrading a cable modem in the hopes of saving money and getting better Internet speeds is only one piece of the puzzle.
-If you buy a high performing router like the SB6190, you will also want an equally powerful WiFi router to broadcast your signal to devices in your home.
+If you buy a high performing router like the SB6190

 Having a great cable modem and a lesser performing WiFi router isn’t going to give you peak performance.

-We don’t recommending buying a combination modem/router setup.
-Generally speaking, having separate devices gives you much better performance than modems that double as routers.
+Generally speaking, I don’t recommend buying a combination modem/router setup.
+Having separate devices gives you much better performance than modems that double as routers.
 The other problem is that if the router suddenly breaks, but the modem is fine…guess what?
 Yep, you’re replacing the whole dang thing.
+There are exceptions, of course.
+If you’re Comcast Triple Play or require a modem that provides a telephone port, then you will likely have to buy a combination unit like the modem that I mentioned above, Arris SURFboard SVG248AC.

 Does getting a cable modem save money?

 Yes, it saves you quite a bit every year for as long as it works.
 No matter what cable company you get Internet from, whether it’s Comcast, Spectrum or Cox, you’re paying a rental fee for your cable modem.
-That monthly fee ranges from $5 to $10 per month.
+Most cable companies charge you $10 per month for a rental fee to use their modem.
+And you have no way of knowing whether you are getting a previously used or defective unit.
+Some providers also add another charge for potential repairs.

 Owning your own cable modem gives you a level of protection from unpredictable increases in fees.
-Believe it or not, the incoming Trump administration could pave the way for cable companies driving up your bill.
+It’s a source of revenue that cable companies have been coveting, and trying to protect.

-Even months before the election, Yahoo News reported that Comcast was aggressively advertising use of its own “approved” modems to customers through their Internet connection.
+Yahoo News reported that Comcast was aggressively advertising use of its own “approved” modems to customers through their Internet connection.
 In fairness, companies like Comcast also have portions of their web site to help customers find and use their own cable modems.
 But make no mistake, they would prefer you to rent it from them.
-The business interests of large companies like Comcast, Verizon and other cable and Internet providers will likely reign over consumers for the next four years.

 The monthly savings may not seem like much at first.
-But consider the annual total of saving $60 to $120 year.
-You will likely enjoy having a performance boost in your Internet speed as an added benefit too.
+But consider the annual total of saving $120 year and getting better performance out of your Internet subscription.